Activating cURL Support in Your Apps #

-After that, cURL functions are accessible.
+After this, cURL functions will be accessible.

 Tip